OfficeDev/Office-Add-in-samples/Excel-custom-functions/web-worker/readme.md

 =WebWorkerSample.TEST_ERROR_PROMISE(2)
 ```

-# Steps for Maintainers
+## Run the sample from Localhost

-On dev machine, run the following command so that we could access the website using https://localhost/home.html
+If you want to host the sample from your computer, run the following command:

 ```console
 cd webworker-customfunction
 http-server --cors .
 office-addin-https-reverse-proxy --url http://localhost:8080
 ```

-If the office-addin certificate is not found or expired, please run
+If the office-addin certificate is not found or expired, run the following command:

 ```console
 npx office-addin-dev-certs install --days 365
 ```

-Then insert addin using file uploader and the manifest is `manifest-localhost.xml`.
+Sideload the add-in using the the previous steps (1 - 7).
+Upload the `manifest-localhost.xml` file for step 6.

-# Details
+## Details

-## Dispatch to web worker
+### Dispatch to web worker

-To use web worker for custom function, we need to create web worker and then dispatch the calcuation job to the web worker.
-Please check the code in the [functions.js](functions.js).
+When a custom function needs to use a web worker, we turn the calcuation into a job and dispatch it to a web worker.
+The **dispatchCalculationJob** function takes the function name and parameters from a custom function, and creates a job object that is posted to a web worker.
+For more details see the **dispatchCalculationJob** function in [functions.js](functions.js).

 ```JavaScript
     // Post a job to web worker to do calculation